 Purchase Order Financing:

 In situations where the business is taking these goods into a manufacturing process, the lender has to underwrite the company’s ability to perform, and credit may not be as readily available.
 Regardless, it is essential for business owners to begin discussions with a financing partner before the commencement of the activity.
-Ideally even before executing on a government contract.
+Ideally, even before executing on a government contract.
 This ensures that financing is in place for every step of the procurement, production and fulfillment cycle.
-Starting at the very beginning until the completion of orders.
+They are starting at the very beginning until the completion of orders.

 Work in Progress Funding: